zhexianli-usc/Bilinear-control-of-advection-diffusion-equations/README.md

 # Bilinear control of advection diffusion equations

 This repository includes codes for computing constrained bilinear control of advection diffusion equations.
 The folder "Matlab" includes all MATLAB files.
-The folder "Figure-data" includes data used in plots.
+The main file for the code is "IntegralEquation.m" The folder "Figure-data" includes data used in plots.

 Consider the following 1-d advection-diffusion-reaction equation on the domain $0\leq t\leq T,x\geq0$:\